-The cells rely on glucose extracted from food with the help of insulin as an energy source.
-Low insulin production or rejection of produced insulin by body cells means inability of glucose to enter into the cells, sapping your energy and resulting in unregulated episodes of hunger and fatigue.
+The cells rely on glucose extracted from food as an energy source and on insulin for absorption in blood.
+The inability of glucose to enter into the cells drains you of your energy and results in unregulated episodes of hunger and fatigue.

-2- You Drink and Pee Too Much:
+2- You Drink and UrinateToo Much:

 3- You Can’t See Clearly:

 4- Regular Mood Swings:

 Excessive sugar in the bloodstream can imitate depression-like symptoms, making you believe that you have a mental disorder instead of diabetes.
 You might also feel lethargic with regular episodes of irritability.

 5- You Lose Weight Without Even Trying:

 6- Your Gums Hurt: